-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Dr. Oliver said academic institutions in Virginia, including UVA, Virginia Tech, and more are establishing their own version of a registry like that to help Virginia's numbers.

-Asked for a response to the protesters who called to "reopen Virginia" in a rally on Capitol Square on Thursday, the governor said they were putting themselves at risk, but more importantly, "putting all of us at risk."
+on Thursday, the governor said they were putting themselves at risk, but more importantly, "putting all of us at risk."

 The governor called for all Virginians to unite to "be a part of the solution."
 While acknowledging that everyone has the right to protest, he said joining together as a team could help Virginia face the crisis together.